MilesBradt/React-Cafe/README.md

 ## WIP Notes

+* Inventory needs a way to add amount
 * Inventory needs more items
-* Naming through the program could benefit from a refactor
+* Naming throughout the program could benefit from a refactor
 * Need to include edit button with proper functionality

 ## Built With